-If you are planning to play games or watch movies you’ve purchased off iTunes or RIPped from DVD on your iPad, I recommend that you purchase the 32GB, 64GB or 128GB capacity models.
+If you are planning to play games or watch movies you’ve purchased off iTunes or RIPped from your DVDs/Blu-Rays on your iPad, I recommend that you purchase the 256GB or 512GB capacity models (iPad Pro only).
 You can’t have enough memory when it comes to games and movies.
 If you are watch movies on a streaming service like Netflix or Amazon Instant Video, storage is not a concern as the movie is not stored on your iPad.
 But, these services may offer you the feature to download the movie for ‘offline’ viewing one day, you may want to consider a bigger capacity iPad.

 Why do you need a bigger capacity iPad?
-The actual file size of a movie will of course depend on its running time, but the typical file size is usually between 1.5GB-2GB for a two hour film in standard definition (SD), the file size will be considerably larger if the movie is in high definition.
-This means that you can realistically only put six or seven movies onto a 16GB iPad before it’s full.
-Please note: the operating system for the iPad, iOS, is also stored in the same Flash memory and this usually takes 1GB of space.
+The actual file size of a movie will of course depend on its running time, but the typical file size is usually between 1.5GB-2GB for a two hour film in standard definition (SD), the file size will be considerably larger if the movie is in high definition (1080p).
+This means that you can realistically only put about 40 – 50 movies onto a 256GB iPad before it’s full.
+Please note: the operating system for the iPad, iOS, is also stored in the same Flash memory and this usually takes 1.5GB of space.
 So, unless you want to spend time forever transferring movies on and off the device, I recommend you purchase a high capacity iPad.

-All models except the original iPad mini come in various capacity variations.
+All models except the iPad mini 4 come in various capacity variations.
 Purchase the biggest capacity iPad you can afford or willing to spend.

 You can view the full differences comparison chart on Apple’s own website.

-The iPads come in a three colours: black/space-grey, white/silver and white/gold, but what’s available depends on which model you buy. black/space-grey and white/silver is available on all models whereas white/gold is only available on the iPad Pro, iPad Air 2 and iPad mini 4.
+The iPads come in a four colours: black/space-grey, white/silver, white/rose gold and white/gold, but what’s available depends on which model you buy.
+Black/space-grey, white/silver and white/gold is available on all models whereas white/rose gold is only available on the iPad Pro 10.5-inch model.

 Which colour is better is subjective, but users have found that the black/space grey models make fingerprints around the edge of the iPad more visible due to the contrast.
-So, if you have greasy skin, I recommend you get the white/silver or white/gold models.
+So, if you have greasy skin, I recommend you get the white/silver, white/gold or white/rose gold models.
 Otherwise, it’s totally up to you.

 I suspect I have confused you more now than when we you started!
 If so, apologies.
 But hopefully my list below will clarify which model is best suited for a particular task:

-- Surf the Internet, writing emails, view social media (Facebook, Twitter, Google+) – iPad mini 4 or 2
+- Surfing the Internet, writing emails, viewing social media (Facebook, Twitter, Google+) – iPad mini 4

-- Watch movies, catch-up TV – iPad Pro, iPad Air 2 or iPad Air with 32GB of memory or more
+- Watching movies, catch-up TV / streaming – iPad Pro with 256GB or more capacity

-- Read books, newspapers, magazines – iPad mini 4 or 2
+- Reading books, newspapers, magazines – iPad mini 4

 - Viewing personal photographs – Any model

-- Blogging, office work – iPad Pro with Apple Smart Keyboard, or iPad Air 4 or iPad Air, with a Logitech Bluetooth keyboard.
+- Blogging, office work – iPad Pro with Apple Smart Keyboard, or iPad with a Logitech Bluetooth keyboard.